 Our friends at “Season Never Ends” calendar have a special offer…

-Remember to type “KSR” into the coupon box (after you’ve selected your shipping option) and save 10% off the total.
-Buy three, and the shipping is on us.
+Here’s a special promotion just for Kentucky Sports Radio readers.
+Type “KSR” into the coupon box (after you’ve selected your shipping option) and save 10% off your total.

 Created by two UK graduates, “Kentucky Basketball: The Season Never Ends 2009 Calendar” is a 365-day box calendar featuring the greatest moments in UK basketball history on the days they happened.

-Also available in Lexington at Fayette Mall (Allsports), Kentucky Korner, Kennedy’s, Joseph-Beth, , The Kentucky Store, Keeneland Gift Shop and Cat Fan Attic.
+Available in Lexington at Kentucky Korner, Kennedy’s, Joseph-Beth, AllSports, The Kentucky Store, Keeneland Gift Shop, Cat Fan Attic and Alumni Hall.
 Available in Louisville at JD Becker, Kentucky Korner and Cardboard Heroes.
 Available at Kentucky’s Best (Owensboro), The Paper Tiger (Newport), Kentucky Haus (Newport) and Mom’s Diner (Red Lion, OH)